mVang92/VangAutoTests/README.md

 # VangAutoTests
 This repository includes automation tests for new features and bug fix verification.
-It currently includes tests for CarSpace(carLog) and mVang92.github.io.
+It currently includes tests for CarSpace and mVang92.github.io.
 More tests will be written when new features are added and if there was a recent bug fix.